jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 game will also be distorted, causing lagging.

 Another one is the connection itself.
-No matter how fast your Wi Fi technology is, still interference will be there from time to time.
-Whenever I'm lagging severely, I check whether the Wi Fi connection is full bar or not, and most of the time, it's not.
+No matter how fast your WiFi technology is, still interference will be there from time to time.
+Whenever I'm lagging severely, I check whether the WiFi signal is full bar or not, and most of the time, it's not.
 If it goes back to full bar, I still lag because my connection is now fluctuating.
 So better use a cable, not necessarily the latest one, but cat7 will do.
+This will also solve radio inteference the disrupt your WiFi signal.

 Also, as we all know, geographical location is very important.
 For example, Malaysia and Singapore